argilla-io/argilla-llama-index/README.md

 ## Basic Usage

-To easily log your data into Argilla within your LlamaIndex workflow, you only need a simple step.
-Just call the Argilla global handler for Llama Index before starting production with your LLM.
+To easily log your data into Argilla within your LlamaIndex workflow, you only need to initialize the span handler and attach it to the Llama Index dispatcher.
+This ensured that the predictions obtained using Llama Index are automatically logged to the Argilla instance.

 - `dataset_name`: The name of the dataset.
 If the dataset does not exist, it will be created with the specified name.
 Otherwise, it will be updated.
 - `api_url`: The URL to connect to the Argilla instance.